What is a 'Quick Start Forecast'?

-When you choose the ‘Quick Start’ forecast option, Fathom will set up your default value rules & timing rules, your default account linkages, your tax settings, and any loans and depreciation accounts for you.
+When you choose the ‘Quick Start’ forecast option, Fathom will set up your default value rules & timing profiles, your default account linkages, your tax settings, and any loans and depreciation accounts for you.
+This allows you to immediately jump into a forecast.

 Once you are in your forecast, you can change any and all of the defaults Fathom set up as part of the ‘Quick Start’ onboarding.
 The ‘Quick Start’ onboarding simply gets you into forecasting more quickly and does not limit you in customizing your forecast.